resumejob/awesome-resume/README.md

 - Coordinated recruiting, interviewing, training of interns.
 - Implemented new shadowing and pseudo ambient occlusion rendering with fast performance.
 - Created and renovated websites for dozens of clients from many different industries.
 Attended client meetings to discuss their business goals and milestones.
 Client websites range from CMS-built to bespoke websites from the ground up.
 Development of a CRM application for a long-term client using PHP and AJAX.
+- Led solutions engineering that involved process automation, macro conversion and functionality enhancement.
+Replaced time-consuming, error-prone manual processes with elegant, automated solutions.
+- Developed and implemented cross-platform, Java-based POS system.
+Completed project under budget and three weeks ahead of deadline.
+- Coded new solutions that increased availability and scalability by 45% and 75%, respectively.
 - Redesigned customer-facing websites and internal tools.
 Designed and implemented new products and features using Angular JS,Twitter Bootstrap and an internal API based on Django REST Framework.
 - Responsible for the design and production of marketing materials including landing pages, banner ads, billboards, email newsletters and presentations.
 Screened and interviewed engineering candidates.
 - Redesigned and implemented new features for the web-based version of a major Electronic Health Record platform.
 Implemented design patterns using Twitter Bootstrap and jQuery.